appacademy/may-21-module-3-notes/week-07/day-03/06-media-query-project/README.md

 > Hint: If you scale down the scroll area (e.g. to 0.5), then you can increase
 > its width in a compensating way (e.g. to 200%).
 The text might be smaller,
-> but hopefully you can find good numbers where the entire contents fit and
+> but hopefully, you can find good numbers where the entire contents fit and
 > look good.

 ## Congratulations